danielharrell/SumLect2015/Lost_Idea_LA.md

 distinguishes content, so-called, from dogma, or doctrine?
 Or from the closing of a mind that a truly liberal education is meant to open?
 Suppose our given condition were to think we know when we don't.
-Or to have answers, but to questions that have been forgotten.
-In that case the end of a liberal education would seem to lie in questions recollected, or a knowing ignorance---which is to say, in something less like the learning of content, and more like the liberation from content.
-Or suppose our given condition were to live in a world that changes more than it abides.
-Our freedom, then, might depend more on adaptation than application.
-And any so-called art worth the name 'liberal', in that case, would involve a skill not married to a subject but divorced from it; which is to say, a skill that can be applied to many subjects, or even to every subject, in yet another liberation from content.
-There would still be something to learn, then, in a liberal education without content, but it would be something in a skill rather than a subject.
-Or using a higher register, we might describe this as something in the self, or the soul, rather than a subject.
-In a liberal education without content, we could finally say, we learn what it means to learn, and even what it means to love it.
+Or to have answers that make us forget their questions.
+In that case the end of a liberal education would seem to lie in the recollection of questions.
+Or a knowledge of ignorance.
+Which is to say, in something less like the learning of content, and more like the liberation from content.
+Or suppose our given condition were to live in a world that changes more than it abides, and our freedom then a matter of adaptation more than application.
+Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even every subject, in yet another liberation from content.

+There would still be something to learn, then, in a liberal education without content, but it would be something found in a skill rather than a subject.
+Or using a higher register, we could describe this as something found in the self, or the soul, rather than a subject.
+And the more liberal an education becomes, so we might say, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation that brings the book to life, with all it may contain.
+And this conversation, both with others and with oneself, would thereby embody a liberal education without content, where the something we finally learn is what it means to learn, and even what it means to love it.

+The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us might say a liberal education is.
+And this includes what many of us might say to defend it, or what we see in turn to threaten it.
+The triumph of information.
+Without the space to reflect.
+(Put list of threats as content-based first;
+figure out what list should be.)
+To see this threat in grades, for example, or tests, or other forms of results-driven assessment, is to defend the substance of liberal education as if it cannot be graded or tested or otherwise assessed as a result.
+And to see this threat in STEM, is to defend the process of liberal education as if it lacked focus, penetration, or single-mindedness.  how learning happens in liberal education as if it lacked the focus, and penetration action as i it We deprive it of content in some sense, for example, when talking of how it transcends the giving of grades, or taking of tests, or any other mode of results-driven assessment.
+Or when we talk of how it talking of how it can help develop the breadth of mind needed to flourish in a technological world, always on the move. when liberate it from any contentWhen talking, for example, of developing the how to react think flexibly and critically in a technological world, always on the move. e might for example say that a liberal education is an education that transcends the giving of grades, or tests, or any other mode of results-driven assessment.
+Or we might say that a liberal education, against , or in essence. it ultimately is. adefense. it can even seem the basis of a defense: in a lower register, involving skills, or the denouncing of tests, in a higher register, that.
+But this is why, I think, the suspicion should be treated as a perennial threat to liberal education rather than a potential defense.
+(talk about the lost idea of a liberal art here).

-The suspicion that a truly liberal education has no content, then, can be cast in terms that (from here, talk of how it can be expanded, dressed up, associated with things we want to say about liberal education ultimately, in its greatest importance, and are prevalent, as we shall later see, can be
+(from here, talk of how it
+can be expanded, dressed up, associated with things we want to say about liberal education ultimately, in its greatest importance, and are prevalent, as we shall later see, can be